prakharmrsl/easypcceo.github.io/pages/budget-pcs/budget-pcs.md

 ### The Phoenix ($700)

-The phoenix is a mythical creature known for its resilience, and ability to rise from the ashes of its predecessor.
-This PC truly will rise from the ashes after it is assembled, forming a powerful, resilient, and majestic gaming machine.
+A phoenix is a mythical creature known for its resilience.
+This PC truly is resilient.
+Once assembled, the components form a powerful, resilient, and majestic gaming machine.

 [$700 Gaming PC](/budget-pcs/700/){: .big-button}